daredakke/quiz/README.md

   - must have at least one correct answer
   - must have at least one incorrect answer

-Whitespace and blank lines have no impact when importing quizzes, so you may format quizzes as you like.
+Whitespace and blank lines are ignored.

 ## How to Use

 Ensure you have [Nim](https://nim-lang.org/) installed.

-Navigate to the `quiz` directory and in your terminal type `nim c -r main.nim`.
+Navigate to the `quiz` directory in your terminal and type `nim c -r main.nim`.
 You will be asked a series of questions.

 - "Please enter the name of the quiz" - e.g., `Cities of the World`
   - The imported quiz will use this title as its filename - e.g., `cities-of-the-world.html`